-Independent members have signed the acknowledgement document that establishes that they are compliant with the conditions of autonomy as stipulated in Article (2-3) of Chapter 3 of Volume 15 (Corporate Governance) of the Executive Regulations of Law Number (7) for the year 2010 establishing the Capital Markets Authority and regulating securities trading and its amendments; exhibiting that they have the experience and the technical qualifications that are fitting with the company activities.
+The independent members signed the declaration that they meet the conditions for independence as stated in Article (2-3) of Chapter Three of Book Fifteen (Corporate Governance) of the Executive Regulations of Law No. (7) of 2010 regarding the Establishment of the Capital Markets Authority and the Regulation of Securities Activity and their amendments, and that they have the expertise and technical qualifications suitable for the company's activity.
+(A copy of the declaration is attached herewith).

-About the Company's method of defining the policy of the tasks, responsibilities and duties of each of the members of the Board of Directors and Executive Management, as well as the powers and authorities delegated to the Executive Management.
+• About the Company's method of defining the policy of the tasks, responsibilities and duties of each of the members of the Board of Directors and Executive Management, as well as the powers and authorities delegated to the Executive Management.